motveyich/Influo/README.md

 ---

-Built with ❤️ using React, TypeScript, Tailwind CSS, and Supabase.
+Built with React, TypeScript, Tailwind CSS, and Bolt Database.